MCP Sequence Simulation Server MCP Server

 Frequently Asked Questions

-How do I install Sequence Simulation Server?
+How do I install MCP Sequence Simulation Server?

-Sequence Simulation Server works with any MCP-compatible client including Claude Desktop, Claude Code, Cursor, and other editors with MCP support.
+MCP Sequence Simulation Server works with any MCP-compatible client including Claude Desktop, Claude Code, Cursor, and other editors with MCP support.